mattmc3/zsh_unplugged/README.md

 of static sourcing rather than searching for which plugin files to load every time we open a new terminal.

 Then, the plugin is sourced and added to `fpath`.

-Also, you get some hypersonic load speed magic if you choose to use the [romkatv/zsh-defer](https://github.com/romkatv/zsh-defer) plugin.
-Essentially, if you add this plugin, everything after it loads is defered, meaning you get to your prompt at hypersonic speed!
+You can also get hypersonic load speed magic :rocket: if you choose to use the [romkatv/zsh-defer](https://github.com/romkatv/zsh-defer) plugin.
+Essentially, if you add this plugin, everything you load afterwards will use zsh-defer, meaning you get speeds similar to zinit's turbo mode.

 ### :question: How do I actually load (source) my plugins?